 Scout Buddy System.
-You must have another person with you at each meeting with the merit badge counselor.
-This person can be your parent or legal guardian, or another registered adult.
+Every scout must have another person with them at each meeting with the merit badge counselor.
+This person can be their parent or legal guardian, or another registered adult.
+There is no one-on-one contact allowed with Scouts and Counselors.
 Our weekly troop meetings are a great option to fulfill this safety guideline.

 Merit Badge Booklets: A variety of merit badge booklets are available for scouts to borrow, ask our Librarian at a Troop Meeting.